 These resources will help you to engage in loving formation, liberating advocacy, and life-giving conservation for the sake of God’s Creation.
-If you would like to share additional resources, submit them here.
 You may also connect, explore what is happening, and add your Creation Care ministry to the Episcopal Asset Map.

 Loving Formation: Teaching, preaching, worship and formation resources

-Seasons of Creation 2020: Renewing, repairing and restoring our commitments to God, to one another and to all of creation.
-Weekly devotions for September 1 through October 4, 2020.
+Seasons of Creation 2022: Renewing, repairing and restoring our commitments to God, to one another and to all of creation.
+Guide to participate in this global Season, from September 1 through October 4, 2021.

 Creation Care and StorySharing: Learn to share your story of love for God’s creation and to listen for the stories of others.
 Episcopal Creation Care StorySharing Resource.